EN / PT

 Santa Cruz Shopping Centre

-Located in the centre of Braga, just behind Theatro Circo — one of the city’s most iconic cultural venues — this shopping centre, built in the 1980s, features six floors of retail space and three upper levels dedicated to offices, comprising a total of 136 units and a commercial area of 9 900 m².
-It currently houses the headquarters of the Shopyard project, marked by a distinctive yellow curtain designed by the Porto-based architecture studio oitoo.
+Located in the centre of Braga, just behind Theatro Circo — one of the city’s most iconic cultural venues — this shopping centre, built in the 1980s, features six floors of retail space and three upper levels dedicated to offices, comprising a total of 136 units and a commercial area of

 Galécia Shopping Centre

 This shopping centre, built in the mid-1980s, contains 69 units spread across a commercial area of 3 548 m².
 It includes a small auditorium, which is currently closed.
-On the lower ground floor (-1), there are rehearsal spaces used by bands and small independent cultural projects.
+On the lower floor (-01), there are rehearsal spaces used by bands and small independent cultural projects.
 In the past, this level housed a bingo hall, which was later converted into a bar.

 Santa Bárbara Shopping Centre